A convex-geometric framework for fully phase-locked states in the finite Kuramoto model

 In particular, at the origin ${\bf0}=(0, \ldots, 0)$ we have that

-and simple computations show that $D\bfF(\bf0)$ exhibits two strictly negative eigenvalues, located at $-1$, which is simple, and at $-(n+1)$ with multiplicity $n-1$, thus we can compute its determinant $|D{\bfF}({\bf0})| =(-1)^n (n+1)^{n-1}.$ Now, adopting this framework, the determinant of $D\bfF(\bf0)$ is different from zero, thus removing the zero eigenvalue in the original formulation.
+is a diagonal matrix.
+Adopting this framework, we have that the determinant of $D\bm{F}(\bf0)$ is different from zero, thus eliminating the zero eigenvalue in the original formulation.
+However, the matrix $D\bm{F}(\hat{\bftheta})$ is no longer symmetric, but steal has real eigenvalues, as we see in the next lemma.

 Since, from now on, we will just work with the reduced Kuramoto dynamics, it is useful to define a synchronization order parameter $\hat{R}$ based on $\hat{\bftheta}$ instead of $\bftheta$: